Step-by-Step Guide: How to Update Your Aadhaar Card DOB

 The Offline Process: Visiting an Aadhaar Enrolment Centre

 For significant Date of Birth changes, or if your online attempt was rejected, visiting an Aadhaar Enrolment Centre is your next step.
 This method allows for biometric verification and direct assistance from an Aadhaar executive, which can be essential for complex updates.
-You’ll need to book an appointment beforehand to avoid long waiting times.
+You’ll need to book an appointment beforehand to minimize waiting times.

 Booking an appointment ensures a smoother experience and reduces the time you spend at the centre.
 Remember to carry all your original documents along with their photocopies, as these will be verified by the executive.